includeos/IncludeOS/README.md

 There's a convenience script, [./seed/run.sh](./seed/run.sh), which has the "Make-vmbuild-qemu" sequence laid out, with special options for debugging (It will add debugging symbols to the elf-binary and start qemu in debugging mode, ready for connection with `gdb`.
 More on this inside the script.).
 I use this script to run the code, where I'd normally just run the program from a shell.
 Don't worry, it's fast, even in nested/emulated mode.

+## The build & boot process

 ### The build process is like this:
-  1. Assemble [bootloader.asm](./src/bootloader.asm), into a boot sector `bootloader`.
-  2. Compile the service and everything it needs, except pre-compiled libraries (such as newlib), into object files (.o)
-  3. Statically link all the parts together into one elf-binary, `your_service`.
+  1. Installing IncludeOS means building a static library `os.a`, and putting it (usually) in `/usr/local/IncludeOS` along with all the public os-headers (the "IncludeOS ABI"), which is what you'll be including in the service.
+  2. When the service gets built it will turn into object files, which gets statically linked with the os-library and other libraries.
+Only the objects actually needed by the service will be linked, turning it all into one minimal elf-binary, `your_service`, with OS included.
-  4. Use `./vmbuild` (Which was also compiled if needed) to combine the `bootloader` and `your_service` into a disk image called `your_service.img`.
-At this point the bootloader gets the size- and location of the service hardcoded into it.
+  4. The utility `./vmbuild` (which was also compiled if needed) combines the installed bootloader and `your_service` into a disk image called `your_service.img`.
+At this point the bootloader gets the size and location of the service hardcoded into it.
-  5. Run qemu with the image as hard disk.
+  5. Now Qemu can start with that image as hard disk.

 Inspect the [Makefile](./src/Makefile) and [linker script, linker.ld](./src/linker.ld) for more information about how the build happens, and [vmbuild/vmbuild.cpp](./vmbuild/vmbuild.cpp) for how the image gets constructed.

 ### The boot process goes like this:
   1. BIOS loads [bootloader.asm](./src/bootloader.asm), starting at `_start`.
   2. The bootloader sets up segments, switches to protected mode, loads the service (an elf-binary `your_service` consisting of the OS classes, libraries and your service) from disk.
-  3. The bootloader hands over control to the kernel, which starts at the `_start` symbol inside [kernel_boot.cpp](src/kernel_boot.cpp).
+  3. The bootloader hands over control to the OS, which starts at the `_start` symbol inside [kernel_boot.cpp](src/kernel_boot.cpp).
-  4. The kernel initializes `.bss`, calls clobal constructors (`_init`), and then calls `main` which just calls `OS::start` in [class_os.cpp](./src/class_os.cpp), which again sets up interrupts, initializes devices +++, etc. etc.
+  4. The OS initializes `.bss`, calls clobal constructors (`_init`), and then calls `main` which just calls `OS::start` in [class_os.cpp](./src/class_os.cpp), which again sets up interrupts, initializes devices +++, etc. etc.
   5. Finally the OS class (still `OS::start`) calls `Service::start()`, inside your service, handing over control to you.

+## Tools

+### Debugging with bochs
+* If you want to debug the bootloader, or inspect memory, registers, flags etc. using a GUI, you need to install [bochs](http://bochs.sourceforge.net/), since `gdb` only works for objects with debugging symbols, which we don't have for our bootloader .
+See `./etc/bochs_installation.sh` for build options, and `./etc/.bochsrc` for an example config. file, (which specifies a <1MB disk).

+### Using VirtualBox for development
+  * VirtualBox does not support nested virtualization (a [ticket](https://www.virtualbox.org/ticket/4032) has been open for 5 years).
+This means you can't use the kvm module to run IncludeOS from inside vritualbox, but you can use Qemu directly, so developing for IncludeOS in a virtualbox vm works.
+It will be slower, but a small VM still boots in no time.
+For this reason, this install script does not require kvm or nested virtualization.
+  * You might want to install Virtual box vbox additions, if want screen scaling.
+The above provides the requisites for this (compiler stuff).

+## Q&A

+   * Why can't we just start with implementing `int main(...)`?
+         * We could, but the function signature wouldn't make any sense; we have only one process and no shell, so there's no place to return to, or to pass in arguments from.
+   * Why can't we have more than one process?
+         * IncludeOS is intended to be the "elastic" part of an elastic cloud service.
+That means we might want a whole lot of IncludeVM's going up and down, and adding any feature *x* to a vm *v* will give us *(vm+x)\*n* instad of just *vm\*n*.
+And we don't want to pay for anything more than we need, especially not inside the part that's supposed to scale.